 Today, the Archeological Museum displays a rich collection of findings that witness the long history of Monemvasia.
-These include remains of fortress, walls, temples and houses.
+These include remains of fortress, walls, temples, and houses.
 The permanent exhibition of the museum aims to present several archeological findings from the excavated sites of Monemvasia.
-Through a vast range of ceramic objects, sculprures, marble temples and items used in the daily life.
+Through a vast range of ceramic objects, sculptures, marble temples, and items used in daily life.